AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/release notes/Win v1.5.0.md

 > Please treat this callback and the [onGetMembers](/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_channel_event_handler.html#a5e3f5a5ae0b3861de2f0310841ad0b37) callback separately:
 >
 > - The former is an automatic callback.
-It returns the current numer of channel members;
+It returns the current number of channel members;
 > - The latter is triggered by the [getMembers](/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_channel.html#a3f9c943059ac48a568c81798da38c3cb) method.
 It returns a member list of the current channel.
 If the number of channel members exceeds 512, the SDK only returns a list of 512 randomly selected channel members.

 **Renew the Token**